 Biological nanopore–based protein sequencing and recognition is challenging due to the folded structure or non-uniform charge of peptides.
-Here the authors show that engineered FraC nanopores can overcome these problems and recognize biomarkers in the form of oligopeptides, polypeptides and folded proteins.
+Over the past few years we have solved many fundamental problems on the analysis of proteins and peptides with nanoopres.
+In particular we have:

 BOX 1: DNA SEQUENCING